Tree Preservation Orders

 Trees of any species and of any size can be protected by a TPO, including woodlands and non-commercial orchards.
 Bushes, shrubs and hedges are not covered, although trees growing within hedges may be eligible for protection.

-Herefordshire Council Natural Environment Services, Box 4, Hereford HR4 0XHResidents with particular concerns that important trees or woodlands are at risk of being cut down or damaged can request that a TPO be made to protect them.
+Residents with particular concerns that important trees or woodlands are at risk of being cut down or damaged can request that a TPO be made to protect them.
 You can use the contact details above to get in touch with the Council’s conservation team, providing them with details of the tree, trees or woodland in question, including where they are, why they are of value to the public and why they are considered to be at risk.
+For a tree or trees by be protected by TPO, certain criteria must be fulfilled: click on the link below for more information.

 These exceptions include: